Boris Johnson bows out as British PM, Liz Truss to take over | Politics

 Boris Johnson bowed out as British prime minister on Tuesday, ending a tumultuous three years in office and bequeathing his successor Liz Truss a daunting list of problems to tackle.
 Johnson, who was forced out of office by his own Conservative Party over a series of scandals, urged the country to come together and back his successor.

 After making a farewell speech outside Downing Street, he left London to travel to Scotland and tender his resignation to Queen Elizabeth.
-Truss will then be appointed prime minister and start to form a government.
+Truss will also travel to the monarch's castle in northeast Scotland and be asked to form a government.
 The 47-year-old Truss is tasked with steering Britain through a looming lengthy recession and an energy crisis that threatens the finances of millions of households and businesses.

 Truss will be the fourth Conservative prime minister in six years.
-She confronts the latest crisis to buffet Britain with a weaker political hand than many of her predecessors after she defeated rival Rishi Sunak in a vote of Conservative Party members with a smaller margin of victory than expected, and after she initially failed to be the top choice for her lawmakers.
+She confronts the latest crisis to buffet Britain with a weaker political hand than many of her predecessors after she defeated rival Rishi Sunak in a vote of Conservative Party members by a tighter margin than expected, and with more of her lawmakers initially backing her rival.
 She has promised to take "bold action" to get the country through the tough times, including cutting taxes despite a warning that that would exacerbate Britain's inflation rate, at 10.1% already the highest of any leading economy.

 Having refused to rule out a return to the top job one day, he also indicated he was still bruised by the nature of his departure.
 "The torch will finally be passed to a new Conservative leader," he said.
 "The baton will be handed over in what has unexpectedly turned out to be a relay race.
 They changed the rules halfway through but never mind that now."